 #ShareYourYear linky – How to join in

-• If you tweet your link to me @ScrapbookLives using #ShareYourYear I’ll be RTing and will of course read and comment on all the posts myself and share some on my Facebook page.
+• If you tweet your link to me @ScrapbookLives using #ShareYourYear I’ll be RTing and will of course read and comment on all the posts myself and share some on my Facebook page too.

-Share Your Year will be open from now up to January 18th for you to link up any relevant posts, as I know a lot of people take a blogging break over the festive season
+Share Your Year will be open from now up to January 20th for you to link up any relevant posts, as I know a lot of people take a blogging break till a few days into the new year!